 We use an animation library to reflect the general atmosphere of the conversations.
 Although we adopt a similar camera approach for more complex conversations, at this point, the movements and animations of the character are specially prepared.
-In this way, we are able to present complex story moments while keeping you in the game world as much as possible.
+In this way, we can present complex story moments while keeping you in the game world as much as possible.
 To show an example of such interactions:

 During our BlizzCon demo, we showed you our first work on real-time in-game cinemas.
 Our cinematic and game engine teams have worked on many improvements since then.
-Therefore, we were looking forward to see the cinematic that will bring excitement to the peak in the Dry Steppe experience.
-Obviously, we can say that our expectations were met as a team.
+Therefore, we were looking forward to seeing the cinematic that will bring excitement to the Dry Steppe experience’s peak.
+We can say that our expectations were met as a team.
 You can find a screenshot below that our friends in the story and cinematic teams let us share with you.

 How will be the open-world of Diablo IV?

 One of the important new features we brought to the Diablo series is the presentation of Sanctuary in the form of an open world.
-While focusing only on storytelling is an option, we will have a variety of open world systems and content to explore along the way.
-If you want to take a break from the main story and go for a ride, craft things or do PvP, you are completely free in this.
+While focusing only on storytelling is an option, we will have various open-world systems and content to explore along the way.
+If you want to take a break from the main story and go for a ride, craft things, or do PvP, you are completely free in this.
 During our gameplay tests, we often observed this diversity.

-During an average gameplay, it took several hours for team members to complete the region story.
+During average gameplay, it took several hours for team members to complete the region story.
 But our friends, who focused solely on the story, completed the episode in half the average (of course, it was still possible to complete the side content after that).
-We think that you can approach the story and side content in the game in your own way, making the completion (and re-completion) of the story more enjoyable than in the past ARPGs.
+We think you can approach the story and side content in the game in your way, making the story’s completion (and re-completion) more enjoyable than in the past ARPGs.

-The camps, which initially belonged to enemies, turn into small centers with travel destinations and sellers after their mission is completed.
+The camps, which initially belonged to enemies, turn into small centers with travel destinations and sellers after completing their mission.

 Finally, mounts were also among the things you could achieve during gameplay.
-We really liked the interaction of the open world with mounts.
+We liked the interaction of the open world with mounts.
 You could reach your goals faster without trivializing travel or wars.
-One of my favorite aspects of mounts was to personalize them by looting the saddles and to show other players that I had completed a secluded mission in the area.
+One of my favorite aspects of mounts was personalizing them by looting the saddles and showing other players that I had completed a secluded mission in the area.

 How will the multiplayer experience of the game?

-I want to explain our experiences about gameplay tests with some examples.
+I want to explain our experiences with gameplay tests with some examples.
 Dungeons and important story moments always take place specifically for the player and his group.
-After the moments of the story are completed, the towns turn into social spaces and you can meet a few other people in the town.
-However, this does not prevent the game from making you feel like Diablo 4 and Diablo maintains its dangerous atmosphere.
+After the story’s moments are completed, the towns turn into social spaces, and you can meet a few other people in the town.
+However, this does not prevent the game from making you feel like Diablo 4, and Diablo maintains its dangerous atmosphere.
 Sometimes you encounter other players while the journey is running.

-We would also like to point out that you are not obliged to join a group while your journey.
+We would also like to point out that you are not obliged to join a group during your journey.
 Players who play alone can also win prizes by being involved in completing the event.
 We think that this approach towards the fluency of the multiplayer experience has yielded quite good results.
-In our tests so far, we see that the world has a lively and dynamic atmosphere without compromising the Diablo feeling.
-We have new tools to find groups for our players who want to form groups against the stooges of Hell.
+Our tests so far show that the world has a lively and dynamic atmosphere without compromising the Diablo feel.
+We have new tools to find groups for our players who want to form groups against Hell’s stooges.